What is the name of the form of government? Form of government

 the government is formed from representatives of a certain party (or parties) that received a majority of votes in parliamentary elections;

-party leader with largest number deputy seats, becomes the head of state (the prime minister in the UK actually rules the country);
+party leader with the largest number parliamentary seats, becomes the head of state (the Prime Minister in Great Britain actually rules the country);

-in the areas of legislative, executive and judicial power of the monarch is virtually absent, it is symbolic;
+in the spheres of legislative, executive and judicial power of the monarch is virtually absent, it is symbolic;

 the government, according to the constitution, is responsible not to the monarch, but to parliament;

-Only in some parliamentary monarchies does the monarch have real levers of government (dissolves parliament, is the head of the judiciary, the head of the church is Great Britain).
+Only in some parliamentary monarchies does the monarch have real levers of government (dissolves parliament, is the head of the judiciary, and the head of the church - Great Britain).

-At present, almost all the monarchs of Europe are parliamentary monarchies: Great Britain, Sweden, Spain, Belgium, Holland, Denmark, Norway, Japan and others.
+At present, almost all European monarchs are parliamentary monarchies: Great Britain, Sweden, Spain, Belgium, Holland, Denmark, Norway, Japan and others.

-dualistic monarchy is an intermediate, transitional option from absolute to parliamentary monarchy.
+Dualistic Monarchy is an intermediate, transitional option from absolute to parliamentary monarchy.
 In a dualistic monarchy, the division of power occurs formally legally between the monarch and parliament.
-That is, laws are adopted only by the parliament, and the monarch rules the country through the government appointed by him and responsible only to him.
-If in a parliamentary monarchy the monarch is deprived of legislative and executive power, then in a dualistic monarchy only legislative.
+That is, only parliament makes laws, and the country is governed by the monarch through a government appointed by him and responsible only to him.
+If in a parliamentary monarchy the monarch is deprived of legislative and executive power, then in a dualistic monarchy only legislative power.

-The dualistic monarchy has become the embodiment of a compromise, where the monarch at the same time expresses the interests of the feudal lords (the nobility), and the parliament represents the interests of the bourgeoisie and, to a certain extent, other segments of the population (most often the “third estate”).
+The dualistic monarchy has become the embodiment of a compromise, where the monarch expresses the interests of the feudal lords (nobility), and the parliament represents the interests of the bourgeoisie and, to a certain extent, other segments of the population (most often the “third estate”).

 Despite this, the powers of the monarch were very strong:

-with his decrees (decrees) he social spheres of society, such decrees did not require the approval of parliament;
+with his decrees (decrees) he covered the social spheres of society, such decrees did not require parliamentary approval;

-appointment of members of parliament (or one of its chambers) by the monarch (as opposed to a parliamentary monarchy, where parliament is elected by the monarch);
+the appointment of members of parliament (or one of its houses) by the monarch (as opposed to a parliamentary monarchy, where parliament is elected by the monarch);

 had the right to dissolve parliament;